pyxtal package

 get_1D_comp()[source]

-Get composition for 1d rep of molecular xtal
+Get the molecular composition for 1D representation of molecular crystal.

 Get the 1D representation class for molecular crystals